asafben/Sequence_Alignment/README.md

 # Sequence_Alignment
-A sequence aligner, that given two FASTA files, type of alignment, and a scoring matrix, will print the optimal alignment and its score.
+A sequence aligner, that given: two FASTA files, type of alignment, and a scoring matrix, will print the optimal alignment and its score.
+The algorithm is using dynamic programming.

 FASTA is a common format for biological sequence:
 ">name of seq1
 ACACGGTGGACCGGAT
 AACACGGTAATACCAG"